GFR Calculator - Estimated Glomerular Filtration Rate

 The unit of eGFR is mL/min/1.73m².
 The value 1.73m² is the standardized body area - that's why none of the equations include a variable of height or weight.

 It's important to remember that creatinine levels might differ depending on the sex and race of the patient.
-Also, muscle mass, physical activity, or cachexy have their influence on the blood test result.
-On the other hand, cystatin C levels are independent of muscle mass - the factors that may interfere are thyroid dysfunction and corticosteroid therapy.
+Also, muscle mass, physical activity, or cachexy have an influence on the blood test result.
+On the other hand, cystatin C levels are independent of muscle mass — the factors that may interfere are thyroid dysfunction and corticosteroid therapy.

 How to calculate GFR?